bartlomiejduda/ReverseBox/README.md

 2. Decrypting / encrypting data
-3. Tedious reverse engineering tasks e.g. testing different checksum algorithms to find the one that was used in the software or file format.
+3. Tedious reverse engineering tasks e.g. testing different checksum algorithms to find the one that was used in the software or file format
+4. Figuring out file formats
-4. Parsing data structures
+5. Parsing data structures
-5. Wrapping functions for input/output operations
+6. Wrapping functions for input/output operations

 **Who should use ReverseBox?** <br>
 Mostly developers and reverse engineers (e.g. file format researchers